Daniel Goh (footballer)

-Daniel Goh Ji Xiong (born 13 August 1999) is a Singaporean professional footballer who plays midfielder for Singapore Premier League club Balestier Khalsa.
+Daniel Goh Ji Xiong (born 13 August 1999) is a Singaporean professional footballer who plays as a forward for Singapore Premier League club Balestier Khalsa and the Singapore national team.

 Club career

 Hougang United

 Daniel signed with Hougang United's prime league squad in 2018, and was later promoted to the first team, he made 3 appearances for the club in the 2018 Singapore Premier League.

 Balestier Khalsa

 Daniel then signed with Balestier Khalsa for the 2019 campaign and became a regular starter for the club.
 He made his debut on 9 March 2019, against his former club Hougang United.

-Albirex Niigata
+Albirex Niigata (S)

-Daniel then signed with Albirex Niigata Singapore FC to play in the 2020 season as one of the lightning fast players from his former club Balestier Khalsa FC.
+In 2020, Daniel then signed with Albirex Niigata (S) to play in the 2020 Singapore Premier League season as one of the lightning fast players from his former club Balestier Khalsa.
+In July the same year, he was enlisted into National Service.

+Young Lions

+Daniel was than loaned to Young Lions for the 2021 Singapore Premier League seasons to get more playing time while he was serving in the National Service.

+Return to Balestier Khalsa

+On 2 May 2022, Daniel rejoined his former club Balestier Khalsa after he completed his National Service.

+Return to Albirex Niigata (S)

+On 29 December 2023, Albirex Niigata announced his return to the club since 2020 after a good season at Balestier Khalsa.
+On 18 July 2024, Daniel became the first Singaporean to score a hat-trick in the 2024–25 season where he alongside teammate Shingo Nakano also scoring a hat-trick in the same game where they thrashed Balestier Khalsa 7–2.

+Third stint at Balestier Khalsa

+On 19 July 2025, Daniel returned to Balestier Khalsa.

 International career

+Youth

-Daniel was first called up to the Singapore under-22 in 2019 for the 2019 Merlion Cup.
+Daniel was first called up to the Singapore U22 squad for the 2019 Merlion Cup.
 Daniel made his debut and his first start for the under-22s on 7 June 2019, against Philippines.
 Daniel recorded an assist on his debut, providing the pass for Ikhsan Fandi to score.